Spring has sprung! And, with it comes milder weather, colorful gardens, and the perfect opportunity to replace an aging air conditioner.

 Mini Split System

-The only two differences are that a mini split condenser is traditionally smaller and may have multiple refrigerant outlets if the condenser is designed for multiple simultaneous indoor unit operation.
-The chilled coolant is brought over an insulated copper line called a “line set” to the indoor unit, which operates as an all-in-one air propulsion unit and heat exchanger coil.
-The end result is entirely ductless heating and cooling that can be installed in nearly any area of your home.
+The main two differences are that 1) a mini split condenser is traditionally smaller and 2) may have multiple refrigerant outlets (especially if the condenser is designed for multiple indoor units).
+The chilled coolant is brought over an insulated copper line called a “line set” to the indoor unit, which operates as an all-in-one air propulsion unit and heat-exchanger coil.

 You have probably seen these during a stay at a hotel or if you have ever rented an upper-end apartment.
 It is an entirely self-contained, compact air conditioning system designed for cooling single rooms or small areas.